 Automatic Generation of High-Efficiency Graphics Systems

-This project seeks to develop new algorithms, programming abstractions, and compiler frameworks that enable graphics systems to automatically (or semi-automatically under developer supervision) optimize themselves to parallel machine details or specific scene content.
-Success stands to significantly increase the efficiency of interactive graphics applications, enabling synthesis of increasingly realistic virtual environments across the broad spectrum of future computing platforms, from energy-constrained mobile devices to collections of machines in the cloud.
+This project seeks to develop new algorithms, programming abstractions, and compiler frameworks that enable the creation of extensible, productive graphics systems that automatically (or semi-automatically under developer supervision) optimize themselves to parallel machine details or specific scene content.
+Success stands to significantly increase the efficiency of interactive graphics applications, enabling synthesis of increasingly realistic virtual environments across future computing platforms ranging from energy-constrained mobile devices to collections of machines in the cloud.

 The Slang Shading Language.
 Slang is an extension of HLSL that included first-class language constructs for authoring clear, extensible real time shading systems, also also retaining high levels of performance.
 In the past, to meet these two goals, engine architects have established design patterns for authoring shading systems, and developed engine-specific code synthesis tools, ranging from preprocessor hacking to domain-specific shading languages, to productively implement these patterns.
 The problem is that proprietary tools add significant complexity to modern engines, lack advanced language features, and create additional challenges for learning and adoption.
 In this project we argue that the advantages of engine-specific code generation tools can be achieved using the underlying GPU shading language directly, provided the shading language is extended with a small number of best-practice principles from modern, well-established programming languages.
 We identify that adding generics with interface constraints, associated types, and interface/structure extensions to existing C-like GPU shading languages enables real-time renderer developers to build shading systems that are extensible, maintainable, and execute efficiently on modern GPUs without the need for additional domain-specific tools.
 We've embodied these ideas in an extension of HLSL called Slang, and provide a reference design for a large, extensible shader library implemented using Slang's features.
 We rearchitect an open source renderer to use this library and Slang's compiler services, and demonstrate the resulting shading system is substantially simpler, easier to extend with new features, and achieves higher rendering performance than the original HLSL-based implementation.

 Shader Components: modular shader development, while retaining efficient parameter binding.
 Modern game engines seek to balance the conflicting goals of high rendering performance and productive software development.
-To address the issue of parameter binding performance, while maintaining the modular shader code structure that is desirable in today's high-end game engines, we proposed shader components, a first-class unit of modularity in a shader program.
-Shader components encapsulatesa unit of shader logic and the parameters that must be bound when that logic is in use.
+To address the issue of parameter binding performance, while maintaining the modular shader code structure that is desirable in today's high-end game engines, we proposed shader components, a design pattern based on a first-class unit of modularity in a shader program.
+Shader components encapsulates a unit of shader logic and the parameters that must be bound when that logic is in use.
 We show that by building sophisticated shaders out of components, we can retain essential aspects of performance (static specialization of the shader logic in use and efficient update of parameters at component granularity) while maintaining the modular shader code structure.

 Automatic Shader Level-of-Detail. we developed a fully automatic, end-to-end system for generating a level-of-detail policies for unmodified GLSL input shaders.
 The system operates on shaders used in both forward and deferred rendering pipelines, requires no additional semantic information beyond input shader source code, and in only seconds to minutes generates LOD policies (consisting of simplified shader, the desired LOD distance set, and transition generation) with performance and quality characteristics comparable to custom hand-authored solutions.
 Our design contributes new shader simplification transforms such as approximate common subexpression elimination and movement of GPU logic to parameter bind-time processing on the CPU, and it uses a greedy search algorithm that employs extensive caching and upfront collection of input shader statistics to rapidly identify simplified shaders with desirable performance-quality trade-offs.